 Swim #3 is here and #4 is across the headland.

 Day two concludes at White Gums Camp, with swim #5 at the most beautiful beach nearby, though the water is really cold.

 By dinner time we’ve developed a camaraderie among new friends, a love of Tasmanian wine (especially the 42 Degrees South Pinot Noir) and an expectation that our two guides can cook up a storm.

-Tonight we have to settle for miso soup entree, BBQ quail, roo and duck sausage and lamb chops with ratatouille and couscous, then dessert of flourless chocolate torte with raspberry coulis.
-Life is hard.
+Tonight we have to settle for miso soup entree, BBQ quail, roo and duck sausage and lamb chops with ratatouille and couscous, then a dessert of flourless chocolate torte with raspberry coulis.

 The third day begins with easy walking in the morning, along an access road mostly.

 We learn which is wombat poo and which is the excrement of the Tasmanian devil, things a walker on the Maria Island walk really should know.

 At Howell’s Point, we see where convicts cut sandstone blocks for building at Darlington, then there’s a visit to the Maria Island Painted Cliffs.

 The Maria Island Painted Cliffs are Triassic era sandstone cliff facing the sea has seen groundwater containing iron oxide percolate down through the sandstone to create the stunning patterns and then sea spray and wave motion weathering has brought about the honeycomb effect.